kirankumars019/Stock-Market-Data-Pipeline-Using-Apache-Kafka/README.md

 # Stock-Market-Data-Pipeline-Using-Apache-Kafka
 This Project contains a complete data engineering pipeline that ingests and processes stock market data using Apache Kafka and Python.
 The project simulates streaming-style data flow, where stock data is published to Kafka topics and consumed for further processing, analysis, or storage.

+Project Overview
+This project demonstrates how to:

+  1. Publish stock market records to a Kafka topic using a Python producer.
+  2. Consume messages from Kafka using a Python consumer.
+  3. Implement safe deserialization to handle mixed or incorrect payloads.
+  4. Build a foundational Kafka-based ingestion pipeline for analytics or ML workflows.
+  5. Optionally integrate AWS EC2, Glue, Athena, and S3 for extended ETL and reporting.

+Architecture

+  The project follows a classic producer → Kafka broker → consumer structure:

+  CSV Stock Data → Python Producer → Apache Kafka → Python Consumer -> S3 ->Athena

+  Extensions can include storing consumer output in S3 and querying with Athena.

+Key Features

+  Clean ingestion pipeline using Kafka
+  •	 Resilient consumer with safe deserialization
+  •	 Easy setup on AWS EC2 or local Kafka
+  •	 Beginner-friendly code structure
+  •	Ready for extension into full ETL or analytics workflows